 11. “Readers Guide to Transforming Mission” by Stan Nussb

 aum.
 A streamlined and organized version of the book Transforming Mission by David Jacobus Bosch.
 The original book may be the source… but I love properly organized and compiled information in simplified form.
 The Reader’s Guide is definitely worth reading.

 12. “Churches that Abuse” by Ronald Enroth.
 Written in 1992, but should be seen as a classic.
 Speaks of spiritual abuse and abuse of ecclesiastical power in many churches.
 This problem is too big to be ignored, and missionaries (as churchplanters) can be tempted to rule their church rather than lovingly guide and nurture.
-Happily, it can be read on line at CCEL
+Even though the book is dated… the principles are not.
+It really should be read by all Christians.
+Happily, it can be read on line at CCEL.

 13. “Dog and Cat Theology” by Sjogren and Robison.
 Not, strictly speaking, missional.
 However, how one views God has a HUGE affect on how one does ministry.
 Many involved in ministry have a “CAT” form of personal theology, and many utilize that form of theology is often used in outreach because it is thought that that’s what people want (a God who gives you lots of cool stuff in response to doing stuff for God).
-Definitely a good book to get one thinking.
+I do have to admit that I prefer the first half of the book over the second half.
+The second half is all about how everything everything everything is about God’s glory… without being all that clear what that actually means, and I am left still questioning whether that actually is true.
+Regardless, definitely a good book to get one thinking.